polterguy/phosphorusfive/README.md

 ===============

 Phosphorus Five is a collection of libraries, for developing complex and rich Ajax centric web apps, among other things.
-Its "Hello World" can be executed by starting your debugger (making sure you've turned _OFF_ "Browser Link" in Visual Studio), open up the "apps/cms", choose to create a "New page ..." - Choose *[lambda]* page, and paste in the following code.
+Its "Hello World" can be executed by making ure you have the "p5.webapp" as your startup project, start your debugger (making sure you've turned _OFF_ "Browser Link" in Visual Studio), open up the "apps/cms" in the menu at the top, choose to create a "New page ..." - Choose *[lambda]* page, and paste in the following code.

 ```
 create-literal-widget